ccssmnn/md-ai/README.md

 ## Why does this exist?

+My opinions:

 - LLM Chat Editing experience is bad
-- Editing experience in my editor is good
+- Editing experience in _my editor_ is good
 - LLMs respond in markdown anyway
-- Markdown has syntax highlighting
+- Markdown in editors comes with syntax highlighting for free
-- Lives on my machine, uses my API keys
+- Lives on my machine, uses my API keys, can use my tools

 ## License